-\paragraph*{Elements of Bohmian mechanics.} Bohmian mechanics (also called the de Broglie-Bohm theory or pilot-wave theory) is a theory about point-particles moving along trajectories that grounds the formalism and the predictions of standard quantum mechanics \cite{BohmHiley,HollandBook,DurrTeufel,DGZOperators}.
+Bohmian mechanics (also called the de Broglie-Bohm theory or pilot-wave theory) is a theory describing point particles moving along trajectories that grounds the formalism and predictions of standard quantum mechanics \cite{BohmHiley,HollandBook,DurrTeufel,DGZOperators}.
 For a single-particle with position \(\vb{R}\) and mass \(m\), the dynamics is given by the guidance equation

 where \(\psi(\vb{r},t)\) is the wave function satisfying Schr\"odinger's equation with an external potential \(V(\vb{r},t)\).
 The wave function never collapses in this theory.
 Here, the ``wave/particle duality'' of quantum mechanics is resolved in a trivial way: both a wave \emph{and} a particle are present.